 - Does one of you earn more than the other, making either of you unable to pay half of the expenses?

 - Is one of you always on time with expenses and the other often late?

 - Does one of you stick to a budget, while the other spends more?

 - Are you like most couples with differing ideas on how to manage money?

 Be careful with this situation, because it is a tricky one to navigate once you’re in the thick of it.

 What to Consider Before Taking the Leap

-Once you have considered the pros and cons of buying a home together as unmarried individuals, it’s time to look long and hard at the financials.
+Once you've considered the pros and cons of buying a home together as unmarried individuals, it’s time to look long and hard at sharing the financials.